caitlincroteau/scheduler/README.md

 # Interview Scheduler

-Interview Scheduler is a single-page application for booking appointments.
-It allows students to book and manage interviews with mentors.
-Appointments can be made between 12pm and 5pm, Monday through Friday.
-Students can update an existing appointment by editing the student name or by changing the selected interviewer.
-Students also have the ability to delete a booked appointment.
+Interview Scheduler is a single-page application (SPA) that allows users to book technical interviews between students and mentors.
+Appointments can be between the hours of 12 PM and 5 PM, Monday to Friday.
+Each appointment has one student and one interviewer.
+When creating a new appointment, the user can enter any student name while the interviewer is chosen from a predefined list.
+The user can save the appointment and view the entire schedule of appointments on any day of the week.
+Appointments can also be edited or deleted.

-The front-end of this app was built using React.
-Data for this app is accesed via the [Scheduler-API](https://github.com/lighthouse-labs/scheduler-api) server, which you must set up separately.
+The front end of this project is built with React and makes requests to an API to fetch and store appointment data from a database.
+Sample data for this app can be accesed via the [Scheduler-API](https://github.com/lighthouse-labs/scheduler-api) server, which you must set up separately.

 This project was completed as part of the Full Stack Web Development bootcamp at [Lighthouse Labs](http://www.lighthouselabs.ca).